kalynbeach/kalynbeach-com-astro/src/content/blog/test.md

 ---
-title: "Markdown Style Guide"
+title: "Test"
-description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
+description: "A test post."
-pubDate: "Jul 01 2022"
+pubDate: "May 09 2023"
 heroImage: "/placeholder-hero.jpg"
-draft: true
+draft: false
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.